Battle of Orange Walk: Battle

 On 31 August or early 1 September 1872 Canul led a force of the Maya across the Rio Hondo from Mexico; this has been described as being 150–180 strong with around 100 non-combatant camp followers.
 On 1 September he launched an attack on Orange Walk, to further his aim of collecting rent payments and returning lands he claimed were seized from his people.
 A British press report of the time stated that Canul had intended to seize the town's magistrate with the intention of collecting a ransom.

 British forces comprised Lieutenant Joseph Graham Smith and 37 men of the West India Regiment, together with the unit's Assistant Surgeon John Dallas Edge.
 At around 8 am Canul led about 180 armed Maya against the garrison's barracks, a 30 ft wide and 60 ft long structure built from 3" wooden stakes and roofed in palm leaves, that was situated midway between the town and the river.
 The Maya forces were able to approach the town undetected, a fact which led the British to suspect they had sympathisers in the local population.
 Canul split his force into three equal portions: one that attacked and looted the town and two that converged upon the barracks.
-Edge and Smith were out of the barracks bathing at the time of the attack and upon hearing the first shots had to make a desperate rush over the 60 yd from their bath tubs to the building.
+Edge and Smith were out of the barracks bathing at the time of the attack and upon hearing the first shots had to make a desperate rush over the 60 yd from their bathtubs to the building.
 Edge was completely naked and Smith clothed only in his drawers.

 Details of the subsequent battle are recorded in the West India regimental history published in 1885, an 1872 report in the Spectator and also in the personal correspondence of Edge; there are differences in some details.
 According to the Spectator, Smith was shot in the back during the run from his bath.
-The bullet is said to have struck near to both his heart and spinal column and both he and Edge thought the wound to be fatal.
+The bullet is said to have struck near both his heart and spinal column and both he and Edge thought the wound to be fatal.
 Edge states that Smith was incapacitated and that he subsequently took over command of the garrison.
 The regimental history records instead that Smith and Sergeant Belizario made a dash back to his quarters, braving the Maya cross fire to retrieve the key for the garrison magazine.
 Belizario then retrieved the portable magazine from an adjoining room and passed the contents through the wall to the garrison, all the while under heavy fire.
 Smith is then said to have taken up a position in the door of the barracks and returned fire against the Maya when he was struck by a bullet.
 By Edge's account he ordered the defenders to reinforce the walls of the barracks with their mattresses – which apparently were sufficient to stop bullets; in the regimental history this action is attributed to Smith.